40th Annual National Nursing Assistants Week

 - 9. Keep it moving – It is June 9 – the first day of the 40th Annual National Nursing Assistants Week.
 Your staff will cover resident care.
 You invited the newspaper to photograph your “Most Service Years Recipient.”
 Residents are busy coaching nursing assistants about hair styles and how to smile at the camera.
 The pins and t-shirts are ready for awards and the names are spelled correctly on the certificates.
 Your check off list is complete.
 You just brought it all together.
 Enjoy.

 - 10. Plan to plan for next year – What was the best thing you did for Nursing Assistants Week?
 What would you like to do differently next year?
 Answering these important questions now will help your plans go even better next year.
 A final summary of your activities and outcomes – expected and unexpected can be a part of your scrapbook.

 Need more ideas?
-See our 2014 Planning Guide & PR Kit.
+See our 2017 Planning Guide.

 The National Network of Career Nursing Assistants

 3577 Easton Road, Norton, Ohio 44203-5661

 Find more info on our web site – www.cna-network.org. – click on Facebook to meet NAs from across the country.

 ~Founder and sponsor of the annual nationwide observance of Nursing Assistants Week 1977-2017~